hacspec/hax/examples/README.md

 ## Open Source Crypto Workshop

+## Before the Workshop

-To get started, pull the docker image for your platform.
+Pull the docker image for your platform.
+The image is relatively big, so please do this on a reliable connection and don't rely on the workshop's wifi.

 ```bash
 docker pull franziskus/hax:x64